| | Ellen Corbett's latest threat to democracy - SB168 |

 recall petition.

-This bill would provide that it is a misdemeanor for a person to
+This bill would provide that it is a misdemeanor for a

 pay or to receive money or any other thing of value based on the